 1. Choose a reliable and cost-effective PCB assembly house.
 You should ask the PCB assembly house these questions: what does the PCB assembly house consider fine-pitch assembly?
 What is the smallest passive footprint it can handle?
 Does it deal with leadless assembly?
 Can it conduct IC programming, conformal coating, four-terminal sensing, and so on for advanced PCBs?
 Which suppliers do the PCB assembly house source components from?
 Feel free to ask about the PCB assembly details you are concerned about before you cooperate with the PCB assembly house.

-2. Ask the PCB assembly house to source components instead of buying on your own.
+2. Ask the PCB assembly house to source components instead of buying them independently.
 PCB assembly houses source electrical parts at bulk pricing, and the components cost less than buying on your own.
 Besides, you have to pay the shipping fee for the components.
 But you'd better pay attention to which component suppliers that the PCB assembly house sources from.

 3. Provide complete, clear BOM and pick-place files to the PCB assembly house.
 A BOM should note the required component reference, manufacturer, quantity, description (values, tolerance, package), P/N, and manufacturer P/N. A pick-place file should note the component reference, package, angle, X and Y coordinates, and orientation.
 Besides, you can provide the assembly drawing for the first article test, the 3D drawing of the PCBA, the schematic, and the testing file that notes the procedures and methods of end-product testing.